p0-security/terraform-provider-p0/docs/index.md

 subcategory: ""
 description: |-
   Configures a P0 organization.
 Requires a P0 account.
 Go to https://p0.app to create an account.
+  You must also configure a P0 API token (on your P0 app "/settings" page).
+Then run Terraform with your API token in the P0APITOKEN environment variable.
 ---

 # p0 Provider

 Configures a P0 organization.
 Requires a P0 account.
 Go to https://p0.app to create an account.

+You must also configure a P0 API token (on your P0 app "/settings" page).
+Then run Terraform with your API token in the P0_API_TOKEN environment variable.

 ## Example Usage